When Love Bombing Feels Like Coming Home

 Why It Feels So Exactly Like Love

-This is the question that sits underneath so much of the shame survivors carry: “How did I not know?”
+This is the question that sits underneath so much of the shame survivors carry: how did I not know?

 The answer is that love bombing is designed, consciously or not, to be indistinguishable from love.
 Not from a pale imitation of love, but from the very best of it.
 The attentiveness.
 The feeling of being chosen.
 The sense of being truly known.
 These are real experiences of real connection, which is precisely why they are so powerful.

-Neurologically, the early stages of love bombing activate the same systems as genuine falling-in-love: dopamine floods the reward circuits, oxytocin deepens the sense of bonding, and the world outside the relationship temporarily loses its colour and urgency.
+Neurologically, the early stages of love bombing activate the same systems as genuine falling in love: dopamine floods the reward circuits, oxytocin deepens the sense of bonding, and the world outside the relationship temporarily loses its colour and urgency.
 Your brain is not being fooled into thinking this is love.
 Your brain is genuinely experiencing the chemistry of love, triggered by a pattern of behaviour specifically calibrated to produce it.

 The Difference Between Intensity and Intimacy